Anti-AliasLabs/low-animal-spirit/README.md

 * Then run `/etc/init.d/tweetinit enable` to generate a symlink to `/etc/rc.d/`.

-`tweet-controller.py` is launched at boot via `/etc/init.d/tweetinit`. `tweet-controller.py` listens to the filtered Twitter stream that containes '#teambubbles'.
-The Bridge is used to communicate with the microcontroller.
+`tweet-controller.py` is launched at boot via `/etc/init.d/tweetinit`.

 Due to still not understood reasons, the python script can only be launched manually via ssh or automatically via init.d.
 The script won't successfully authenticate to Twitter if launched via `rc.local`.
 It seems that the ethernet/Wifi interface won't be fully launched in time.